GateNet-IO/docs.gatenet.io/docs/staking-user-guide/claimGateTokens.md

 ![claim-only-reward-button](/img/staking-user-guide/claim-onlu-reward-button.png)

-When the ‘Claim All Rewards’ button is clicked, the connected wallet will open a popup window where the transaction can be reviewed and confirmed:
+When the ‘Claim Only Rewards’ button is clicked, the connected wallet will open a popup window where the transaction can be reviewed and confirmed:

 ![confirm-claim](/img/staking-user-guide/confirm-claim.png)